Xu-JY/xu-jy.github.io/_pages/about.md

   - /about.html
 ---

 &nbsp; &nbsp;  Welcome to my homepage!
 I am currently a second-year PhD student in Computer Science at University of California, Santa Barbara, where I am fortunately being advised by [Prof. Yu-Xiang Wang](https://sites.cs.ucsb.edu/~yuxiangw/).
-Before that I got my B.S.E. in Measurement & Instrument at Tsinghua University.
+Before that I got my B.S.E. at Tsinghua University in 2019.

 <!--, where I am fortunately being advised by [Prof. Yu-Xiang Wang](https://sites.cs.ucsb.edu/~yuxiangw/) and [Prof. Zheng Zhang](https://www.ece.ucsb.edu/~zhengzhang/).
 Before that I was with the Department of Precision Instrument and the Brain-inspired Computing Center in Tsinghua University and had the pleasure of being advised by [Prof. Guoqi Li](http://faculty.dpi.tsinghua.edu.cn/liguoqi.html).<br>